-Baldwin, founded two years after the Civil War in 1857, was once the largest American manufacturer of pianos and organs.
+Founded two years after the Civil War in 1857, Baldwin was once the largest American manufacturer of pianos and organs.
 Their clear, rich sound made them popular around the world.
 At its height, Baldwin employed more than 2,000 people.
 By 1973, the company had built one million upright pianos and added plants in Arkansas and Mississippi.

-But mismanagement led the company into bankruptcy in 1984.
-It closed its Cincinnati operations in 2001.
+But mismanagement led the company into bankruptcy in 1984, and it closed its Cincinnati operations in 2001.

 Older Tri-Staters still remember the pianos, the Baldwin name and the fire.

 Fire officials said it started about 8 p.m. in a bonfire in a basement in one of the buildings being torn down to clear the way for Interstate 71.
 Wrecking crews were supposed to burn debris in an outdoor pit, but fire officials said they were often called to put out trash fires in the buildings.

 The fire spread quickly and five alarms had to be called.
 More than 600 firefighters from around the Tri-State answered the call through the night and into the next morning.
 Extra police had to be brought in to hold back thousands of onlookers.

 Flames shot 200 feet high and were so hot they blistered the paint on three fire trucks.
 The heat melted the boom on a crane caught in the inferno.
 Embers carried by the wind showered the area up to 100 yards away.